grafana/agent/docs/flow/config-language/components.md

 In the previous example, the contents of the `local.file.target.content` expression must first be evaluated in a concrete value then type-checked and substituted into `prometheus.scrape.default` for it to be configured in turn.

-River attributes that appear as Arguments and Exports can carry around more than the basic types you'd expect such as strings, numbers or booleans; they are able to natively wrap any Go value (eg. channels or interfaces), as well as pass around and invoke Go functions which makes for powerful tooling when building more complex pipelines.